HMAR Volunteer or Internship Application Logo

 GENERAL REQUIREMENTS:

-• This is an unpaid internship opportunity that requires the intern to live on the island of Oahu in the State of Hawaii for the period beginning 4 weeks prior to the start of the internship until the end of the internship.
+• This is an unpaid internship opportunity that requires the intern to live on the island of Oʻahu in the State of Hawaiʻi for the period 1 week prior to the start of the internship for training until the end of the internship.
+The internship start dates for the FO internship are not flexible.

 • The intern is responsible for all lodging, living and transportation costs associated with the internship.